ckeditor/ckeditor5/docs/framework/guides/tutorials/implementing-a-block-widget.md

 	Read more about the {@link framework/guides/architecture/editing-engine#conversion model-view conversion}.
 </info-box>

-This is the moment when we need to think how we want to render the `<simpleBox>` element and its children to the DOM (what user will see) and to the data.
+This is the moment when we need to think about how we want to render the `<simpleBox>` element and its children to the DOM (what user will see) and to the data.
 CKEditor 5 allows converting the model to a different structure for editing purposes and a different one to be stored as "data" or exchanged with other applications when copy-pasting the content.
 However, for simplicity, let's use the same representation in both pipelines for now.

 The structure in the view that we want to achieve: